hernandito/SubSyncarr/README.md

 - **Search with poster art** — type a movie or TV show name and see results with posters, ratings, genres, and plot summaries
 - **Smart folder scanning** — detects external subtitle files (.srt, .ass, .ssa, .sub, .vtt) and shows embedded tracks for reference
 - **One-click sync** — ffsubsync analyzes the audio and corrects subtitle timing automatically
-- **Automatic backups** — every subtitle is backed up before modification, with one-click restore
+- **Your existing Subtitles are SAFE:** — every subtitle is backed up before modification, with one-click restore
 - **Batch TV season sync** — fix an entire season's subtitles in one click
 - **Live sync queue** — animated progress bar, elapsed timer, and human-readable results
 - **Auto-detection** — automatically detects your Kodi library paths during setup
 - **Light/dark theme** — toggle between light and dark modes
 - **Couch-friendly** — large posters, big tap targets, designed for phone and tablet use
+- **Does NOT work with embedded Subtitles:** — Embedded subtitle are assumed to be correct as they are from the original source.
+- **Themes:** — Quickly toggle between Light and Dark theme.

 ---